tavip/linux/Documentation/labs/kernel_api.rst

 Memory allocation
 -----------------

-In Linux, only resident memory can be allocated via the call.
+In Linux only resident memory can be allocated, using kmalloc call.
 A typical kmalloc call is presented below:

 .. code-block:: c